David Baerwald: The Fire Agent

-In 2022, Spiegel & Grau announced the acquisition of Baerwald's debut novel The Fire Agent, an epic love story and sweeping saga of global espionage, world wars, and the emergence of fascism.
+In 2022, Spiegel & Grau announced the acquisition of Baerwald's debut novel The Fire Agent, a love story and saga of global espionage, world wars and the emergence of fascism.
 Inspired by the lives of his own grandfather and father, The Fire Agent centers on a Japan-based, German Jewish director of the IG Farben chemical company and a U.S. Army intelligence officer in Tokyo during the post-World War II American occupation.
 World English rights for The Fire Agent were acquired by Aaron Robertson and Cindy Spiegel at Spiegel & Grau on a pre-empt from Stephanie Steiker at Regal Hoffman & Associates in a significant deal.

 Personal life

 He is the son of Hans Baerwald, a political scientist, and Diane Moore, a psychologist.